 Fanhua Announces the Launch of Its Open Platform

-GUANGZHOU, China, Nov.
-24, 2022 (GLOBE NEWSWIRE) -- Fanhua Inc. ("Fanhua" or the "Company") FANH, a leading independent financial services provider in China, today announced the official launch of its open platform (the "Open Platform") aiming to empower independent insurance agencies and agents on the market.
+/EIN News/ -- GUANGZHOU, China, Nov.
+24, 2022 (GLOBE NEWSWIRE) -- Fanhua Inc. (“Fanhua” or the “Company”) (Nasdaq: FANH), a leading independent financial services provider in China, today announced the official launch of its open platform (the “Open Platform”) aiming to empower independent insurance agencies and agents on the market.

 Fanhua’s Open Platform will provide various market participants with access to a standardized compliance framework, a full spectrum of products and services on the market, leading technology and digital operation capabilities, professional training and services, and capital support.
 Fanhua may also selectively invest in or acquire qualified intermediary companies to strengthen business quality control through equity ties.